anirudhmenon89/Timely-Like-Water-Ripple-Effect/README.md

 STEP 1: Photoshop

 You first create the ripple on Photoshop.
 Use a Bevel Emboss effect to get the desired 3D effect.
-These are the settings that I have used:

 STEP 2: Animate